mortang2410/dotfiles/README.md

 ## Why use tmux

-I heard you liked terminal so I put terminals inside your terminal.
+I heard you liked the terminal so I put terminals inside your terminal.

 ![tmux](https://camo.githubusercontent.com/80cdcf36b54cb5dff64bea3f32807826ad2c0dc3/68747470733a2f2f692e696d6775722e636f6d2f76777a716461582e6a7067)

 Also, you can close your terminal and tmux will still be running, ready to view later on.
-This is useful for running IRC clients, torrent clients, shell scripts, encoding etc.
+This is useful for running IRC clients, torrent clients, shell scripts, encoding etc. Also very useful for running programs on remote servers, which often don't have a GUI (graphical user interface).

 ## Final caveats

 As you can hopefully see by this point, these programs can be incredibly useful, *once you know how to use them*.
 Before that, what should appear clear is that they are quite **unfriendly** for beginners.
 Where are buttons that we can click?
 How do we discover new features?
 Well, technically we can click the tabs and resize windows in tmux / nvim with the mouse, but most features don't have